orcasound/ambient-sound-analysis/README.md

 - The [accessor](src/orcasound_noise/analysis/README.md) that reads, filters and collates these files to produce PSD dataframes with specific time ranges
 - The [dashboard](pages/README.md) that displays key results using [Streamlit](https://streamlit.io/).
 The live dashboard is directly connected to the repo and visible [here](https://orcasound-ambient-sound-analysis-dashboard-boh8ls.streamlit.app)

+Guides to recreate the AWS environments used to process the hydrophone data can be found in the [aws_batch](src/orcasound_noise/aws_batch/README.md) directory.

 # Quickstart

 ## Install